Vyral/brad-cohen/_posts/2022-02-21-3-reasons-its-an-excellent-time-to-buy.md

 {% include pullquote.html %}

 **3\.
 Renting is more expensive than owning.** Rents in our area have continued to climb at a much more dramatic rate than home purchasing affordability.
 Yes, home prices and rates have been ticking up, and that affects affordability, but if you look at Harrisonburg and Rockingham counties, most of the time, the cost to rent is much higher compared to the payment to purchase the same house.
 As our real estate market continues to change, those costs will be passed on to tenants more than they’ll affect homeowners.
 Remember that a mortgage payment puts equity back into your pocket and is a form of a forced savings plan.
-Paying rent is just paying your landlord’s mortgage.&nbsp;
+Paying rent is just paying your landlord’s mortgage.

 While it’ll probably be frustrating to buy a home in our present market, the long-term benefits will be completely worth it.
-Don’t believe every headline you read; always look to your local professionals to help you navigate the market, especially when it’s a tough market.&nbsp;
+Don’t believe every headline you read; always look to your local professionals to help you navigate the market, especially when it’s a tough market.

 If you have any questions about buying in today’s market or real estate in general, always feel free to reach out to me via text or email.
 I would love to help you.